gvwilson/thirdbit/src/fiction/iffy/index.md

 "And I'm Jack Ng, thank you for askin'," Uncle Jack broke in, stepping forward and thrusting out his hand.
-"I'm th' captain of th' *Guinevere*, an' what I want to know is, how soon can I get back on the water?"
+"I'm th' captain of th' *Guinevere*, and what I want to know is, how soon can I get back on th' water?"

 "I'm sure the governor will tell you that when you see him," Doctor Johel said,